 The British Psychological Society Affiliated, Graduate Basis for Chartered Membership MBPsS (GBC).
 United Kingdom

-Canadian Psychological Association Membership CPA (Student Affiliated).
-Canada
+Canadian Psychological Association Membership CPA Canada

 Open to PhD supervision enquiries?

-In research, Developmental psychology, Personality and Social Psychology, Trauma, as well as Positive Psychology have always been my focus areas of study.
+In research, Developmental psychology, Personality and Social Psychology, Trauma, as well as Positive Psychology have always been areas of interest to study.
 My research intends to conceptualize health, mental health and wellbeing through the contribution of environmental and individual risk and protective factors throughout life-span development.
 I thrive to reinforce a rational approach to capacity development in order to reduce disparities in different forms of discrimination as a primary risk factor for children and their families.
 Also, I tend to highlight common and global controversial aspects such as education, health, economy, and socio-cultural equality (gender, ethnic and racial equality) through translational research methodologies in consequence to improve implications of mental health policy and intervention to support wellbeing, economic growth, and production.
 In perspective, these multi-dimensional and person-centered approaches are needed to examine constellations of ethnic and racial identity beliefs, ethnic-racial socialization experiences, and cultural orientations, and therefore, may aid in times of human crisis and trauma.